Knoz9/Web-InteractiveWebsite/README.md

 ## Viewing Contributions

 To view the detailed contributions and responsibilities for this project, simply click on the bottom footer of the TraktenRP website.
 The credits section will provide a comprehensive overview of the work done.

-## Visit TraktenRP

-To explore the interactive features of TraktenRP and learn more about the game server, visit the website: [TraktenRP Website](https://www.traktenrp.se)

 Feel free to reach out if you have any questions or would like more information about this project.